 - Our securities lawyers include a former Director of what now is the SEC’s Division of Trading and Markets and a former Associate General Counsel and Regional Administrator for the SEC’s Division of Enforcement.

-- Our futures/derivatives lawyers include a former Chief Trial Attorney for the CFTC’s Division of Enforcement and a former General Counsel of the Chicago Mercantile Exchange.
+- Our futures/derivatives lawyers include a former Chief Trial Attorney for the CFTC’s Division of Enforcement.

 In addition, as counsel for securities and futures exchanges, we assist exchanges in enforcing rules and disciplining members.
 This work requires that we think and act as regulators, a perspective that gives us special insights when representing regulated entities on compliance or enforcement matters.